dorfsmay/Invalid_cookies_in_Cookie_header/README.md

 Use "discarded", "set as name" or "set as value" to report what is done with invalid cookies.

-...
-ORDER BY language, library;
+Please make sure you "ORDER BY language, library;" when adding rows to this table.

 | server/library | language | ending w/ ; | valid cookies | invalid cookie | comments
 |---|:---:|:---:|:---:|:---:|---|